balancer/configurable-rights-pool/README.md

 3) canChangeWeights: pool creator can change weights, either individually, or following a plan for gradual updates
 4) canAddRemoveTokens: pool creator can add/remove tokens (subject to the base pool limits)
 5) canWhitelistLPs: pool creator can specify a list of addresses allowed to add/remove liquidity
+6) canChangeCap: pool creator can change the BSP cap (max # of pool tokens)
+7) canRemoveAllTokens: pool creator can remove all tokens from a pool (and potentially call createPool again)

 ### CRPFactory.sol